-- 1. Gangs and Organised Crime Groups (including modern slavery);
+- 1. Organised Crime Groups (including modern slavery);

-- 2. CSE;
+- 2. Gangs & Child Sexual Exploitation (CSE);

 - 3. Substance Misuse;

 - 4. Domestic Abuse and other violent crime:

-- 5. Mental Health (including identification of vulnerabilities).
+- 5. Mental Health.

 These priorities have also been borne out by the scoring matrix used in 'MoRiLE' which ranked these priorities based on threat risk and harm to the public and organisations.